ifthenpay/WHMCS/readme.md

 ## Activate payment methods
 After uploading the files, access the admin back office and go to Setup (1) -> Apps & Integrations (2) -> Browse (3) -> Payments (4).

-The image below shows the newer payment methods distinguishable by the "V2" sufix.
+The image below shows the newer payment methods distinguishable by the "V2" suffix.
 Taking Credit Card as example, we will activate the newer version "Ifthenpay Credit Card V2" (1) to later replace the older version (2).
 ![img](https://github.com/ifthenpay/WHMCS/raw/assets/version_8/assets/upgrade_from_older_payments.png)
 </br>